 Buck is a native of Vicksburg, Miss. where he played at Warren Central High School.

 Assistant Coach - Linebackers

-2017 will mark the first season for Nick Reveiz at Albany State University where he will lead the Golden Ram linebackers.
+2018 will mark the second season for Nick Reveiz at Albany State University.

 Prior to his arrival at ASU, Reveiz was on the football staff at Carson-Newman University staff for four years (2013-2016).
 His first three seasons were spent coaching the Eagles backfield and in 2016 he took over the linebacker corps.